-1. Remove all the Soil from Your Equipment
+1. Remove all The Soil From Your Equipment

 Whether it’s a big piece of equipment or smaller, less expensive items, keeping them clean is the golden rule.
-Not only will they be ready to use the next time you need them, they will also be kept in excellent shape and they will last for years.
+Not only will they be ready to use the next time you need them, but they will also be kept in excellent shape and they will last for years.
 You should always clean all the soil from your tools after each use.
 Digging tools are easily cleaned by hosing them.
 Make sure they dry up fast in order to prevent them from rusting.
 If you have to deal with dried mud, you can use a screwdriver.

 2. Don’t Store Away Wet Tools

 The more care you take of your garden equipment, the longer they will last and the better they will perform.
 If you hose down your tools, never put them away before they are completely dry.
-This prevents them from rusting and rotting, and ensures longevity.
+This prevents them from rusting and rotting and ensures longevity.
 You can use linseed oil for wooden handles once each garden season.
 This helps preserve them and keeps them looking brand new.

 3. Sharpen Your Tools

 Whether it’s blades of spades or shovels, you want to ensure everything is sharpened for every gardening season.
-Sharpening your tools might be time consuming, but it is an effective technique to keep the equipment in top shape.
+Sharpening your tools might be time-consuming, but it is an effective technique to keep the equipment in top shape.
 You can use a whetstone or a hone to sharpen any cutting tools that you will be using in your garden.
 If you have to smooth the edges or get rid of nicks, you should use a file.
 This is suitable for trowels and shovels.

 4. Wipe away Chemicals